 - Internal Committee deliberation

 - Committee vote on reduced risk status at the conclusion of the meeting

 - Registrant informed of Committee’s decision at the conclusion of the meeting

 Following the meeting, we send a letter documenting the decision to the registrant.

-Rebutting the agency's decision denying reduced risk status - If we deny your reduced risk request, you have 30 days from receipt of our letter documenting the decision to submit a written rebuttal to the decision addressing the concerns conveyed in our letter.
-Provide the rebuttal by mail or courier to Steve Schaible, using the appropriate address listed above.
+If we deny your reduced risk request, you have 30 days from receipt of our letter documenting the decision to submit a written rebuttal to the decision addressing the concerns conveyed in our letter.
+Submit the rebuttal through the front-end office addressed to the PM for the product with Sarah Meadows, Reduced Risk Coordinator, copied.
+In addition, please send a courtesy email copy to Sarah Meadows (email@example.com).
 The Committee will consider the additional information and convene to reevaluate the reduced risk decision based on the additional information or arguments provided.

 New Uses of Active Ingredients Already Granted Conventional Reduced Risk Pesticide or OP Replacement Status